 Cleaning and maintaining engineered stone or quartz surface material is extremely easy.
-Granite countertops and vanities may be etched or damaged by harsh household cleansers, hair spray and other cleansers and, if not sealed properly, they can also be stained by juices.
-Engineered stone is non porous and resistant to most liquids, gels and even acids.
-It is this resistance to staining, etching and damage makes quartz surface such a great countertop material.
+Granite countertops and vanities may be etched or damaged by harsh household cleaners, hair spray, and other cleansers and, if not sealed properly, they can also be stained by juices.
+Engineered stone is non-porous and resistant to most liquids, gels, and even acids.
+It is this resistance to staining, etching, and damage that makes quartz surface such a great countertop material.

 In some cases, extended light exposure can also affect the color of engineered stone countertops, so take that into consideration when choosing the color of your countertop.